-Apple iMessage tips and tricks: Master iMessage on iPhone, iPad, Mac and iPod - Pocket-lint
+Apple iMessage tips and tricks: Master iMessage on iPhone, iPad, Mac and iPod

 How to mark multiple message threads as read in iMessage

-Open the Messages app > Tap on 'Edit' in the top left corner > Select the message threads you want to mark as read > Tap 'Read' in the bottom left corner.
+Open the Messages app > Tap on the circle with the three dots in the top right corner > Tap on Select Messages > Select the message threads you want to mark as read > Tap 'Read' in the bottom left corner.

 How to search in Apple Messages

-Open the Messages app > Type what you're looking for in the search bar at the top of the message threads > Any messages relating to what you search will appear below the bar.
+Open the Messages app > Swipe down from the top to see the search bar > Type what you're looking for in the search bar at the top of the message threads > Any messages relating to what you search will appear below the bar.

 How to forward an individual message in a message thread iMessage